Building Decolonial Solidarity

 How can we build and strengthen relationships across communities as we look to decolonize ourselves and the world around us?

-For our first digital dialogue of Season 1, we held space to explore this questions and others as part of “Decolonizing our Dreams,” with Aslam Bulbulia, a community builder and leader who has been hosting dialogues and reflecting on the links between decolonial practices in Vancouver and South Africa over the last 2 years.
+For our first digital dialogue of Season 1, we held space to explore this question and others as part of “Decolonizing our Dreams, with Aslam Bulbulia, a community builder and leader who has been hosting dialogues and reflecting on the links between decolonial practices in Vancouver and South Africa over the last 2 years.
+The dialogue took place on Monday, April 15, 2019.

 Aslam Bulbulia is a new settler on Coast Salish territories from South Africa, with Indian heritage.
 His wide variety of projects and experiences include a Mosque tour of Johannesburg, travelling and teaching English around the world, performing stand-up comedy, co-producing a Palestinian-solidarity album, working for a large multi-national corporation and various research positions within different spheres of government.
 Aslam now leads the Community Engagement Initiatives at the SFU Centre for Comparative Muslim Studies, is the co-host of the SFU RADIUS Fellowship in Radical Doing and part of the design team of the 2019 Muslim Community Fellowship.